 What happens at a visit to "Let's Talk?"

 Appointments are first-come, first-served.
+After clicking the link above students will be directed to a waiting room before being admitted by one of our counselors.
 Usually there is not much of a wait.
 The Licensed Mental Health Counselor will listen closely to your concerns and provide support, perspective, and suggestions for resources.

 Who should visit "Let's Talk?"